 It is traditional to start the new year with a clean house, and efforts are made to set things as right as possible to start things off on the right foot.
 This means not only the cleaning of windows, and tile grout, etc., that you might be thinking of, but also replacing worn items like tatami flooring or the paper in shoji windows.
 That one bowl with a chip in it?
 Maybe its wabi-sabi, or maybe it is time for a new one!
 One of many year-end dilemmas people face annually.

 Japanese new year traditions are unsurprisingly full of symbolism, and decorations are no exception.
 While not Christmas lights and inflatable Santa’s, these items are an important part of the Japanese holiday season.
 To start with, the “kadomatsu” sort of look like decorated potted plants, but are yorishiro, or objects capable of attracting spirits.
-These are set out in pairs in front of homes to welcome spirits of the family’s ancestors.
-Kadomatsu vary by region but are typically made of pine, bamboo or other local fauna.
+These are set out in pairs in front of homes to welcome the spirits of the family’s ancestors.
+Kadomatsu vary by region but are typically made of pine, bamboo, or other local fauna.

 Other decoration options are the “manekineko,” or beckoning cat, and the “kumade,” which is a rake (though it is sometimes hard to tell!), but both items are said to bring good luck into the home.
 Finally, the “kagami mochi,” or mirror rice cake, is extremely common.
-It consists of two mochi rice cakes placed one on top of each other with an orange, with an attached leaf, on top of that.
+It consists of two mochi rice cakes placed on top of each other with an orange, with an attached leaf, on top of that.

 – Manekineko Public domain via Wikimedia Commons